headlamp-k8s/headlamp/presentation/presentation.md

 ---

 TODO: How to theme it?
+As a plugin.
+TODO: have a simple way to do the basics is useful, rather than a full blown MUI theme?

+## Plugin tests

+TODO: set up a test in an example plugin.
+TODO: should this include a component story?